furbski/gabefurber/content/post/AUD210/test-jounral-entry.md

 +++
 # Here we are.

-Now lets see if this is how it's supposed to work.
+Now lets see if this is working properly.

 I couldn't find the stylesheet to edit.
 Turns out it was pulling from the master repository.
 Good for getting updates, but I want to customise.